arsaha28/AlgorithmDataStructure/README.md

-Algorithm and Datastructure project
+# Algorithm and Datastructure project
+Goal of this repository is to provide details examples and implementation of most common data structures and algorithm.
+First part of this repository is dedicated to data structures
 # Datastructure [WIP]
+  * Stack
   * LinkedList
-  * BinarySearchTree
-  * Stack
   * Queue
   * PriorityQueue
-  * Heap
+  * BinarySearch Tree